reichherzerp/PropPy/joss/paper.md

  \label{fig:comparison}](comparison_compact_source.pdf)

-The comparisons yield the following conclusions:
+The comparisons yield the following results:

 - The EOM-based propagation approaches BP and CK, as well as the CRW method from PropPy can correctly model the initial ballistic transport phase.
 The diffusive approach (SDE) can not describe this initial ballistic phase by construction since it always assumes diffusive particle transport.